5 practical HACCP applications for personal hygiene

 3. Hand cleaning

-Foods come into contact with hands.
-After lunch, a visit to the toilet or a smoking break, the hands must be washed, dried and disinfected.
-Hand cleaning is essential either as part of a hygiene lock or as a stand-alone unit.
+Hands come into direct contact with food and are therefore an important focus within HACCP.
+After a lunch break, toilet visit, or smoke break, hands must be washed, dried, and disinfected.
+Hand cleaning is therefore a crucial step, both as part of a hygienic entrance and in the form of a stand-alone unit.

 4. Chemical dispensers

-The chemical dispensers are there for thorough cleaning of the hands.
-It is not possible to enter the shop floor without carrying out the relevant action.
-A turnstile, a type of gate, blocks access and is opened only after the operation has been carried out.
-A sensor registers the action and sends a signal to the turnstile.
+Chemical dispensers ensure thorough cleaning and disinfection of the hands.
+Without performing this action correctly, it is not possible to enter the workplace.
+A turnstile blocks the passage and only opens after the action has been performed.
+A sensor registers the action and sends a signal to the turnstile to grant access.

 5. Apron washing area

 Would you like to know more about the above applications?
-We have bundled everything together for you in a handy white paper on personal hygiene.
-You can download this free of charge from our website.
+We have compiled these solutions for you in a handy white paper on personal hygiene.
+You can download this white paper free of charge from our website.